 Here’s what you’ll need to make this pleasing well-balanced dinner tonight:

-- bone-in, skin-on chicken thighs – you can sub in skin-on chicken legs or boneless, skinless chicken thighs.
+- bone-in, skin-on chicken thighs – you can substitute skin-on chicken legs or boneless, skinless chicken thighs.
 We don’t recommend chicken breast, as they will become dry during the time it takes for the vegetables to roast

-- carrots – use rainbow carrots for a pretty look, or sub in parsnips or turnips
+- carrots – use rainbow carrots for a pretty look, or try parsnips or turnips

-- green beans – you can sub in broccoli and asparagus
+- green beans – broccoli and asparagus are great stand-ins for green beans

-- baby red potatoes – you can sub cubed sweet potatoes or baby yellow potatoes
+- baby red potatoes – you can substitute cubed sweet potatoes or baby yellow potatoes

 - red onion – you can use a shallot or yellow onion